quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 A couple of things are happening in this file.

-With `getStaticProps` we can use NodeJS functions like `path` and `fs` to grab the data from the markdown files.
-Normally this would result in an error on the client end, but the `getStaticProps` function is called before the client loads.
+With `getStaticProps` -- we can use NodeJS functions like `path` and `fs` to grab the data from the markdown files.
+Doing this would result in an error on the client end, but the `getStaticProps` function gets called before the client loads.

-For more information about this check out https://nextjs.org/docs/basic-features/data-fetching/get-static-props for more information.
+For more information about this, check out https://nextjs.org/docs/basic-features/data-fetching/get-static-props.

 You may have noticed that there is an `<Article>` component we have not created yet.
-So let's do that and then we can talk about whats occuring.
+So let's do that, and then we can talk about whats occuring.

 Create a folder called components and add a file called `Article.tsx`